-Students who need to be in the hallways while classes are in session are provided passes (either student planner or yellow pass) showing that they have permission to be absent for a specified period of time from their class or study hall.
+Students who need to be in the hallways while classes are in session are provided passes showing that they have permission to be absent for a specified period of time from their class or study hall.
 Staff members may stop a student in the hall to ask to see the pass.